-Herbal laxatives have the same purpose as over the counter laxative, they work to induce bowel movements, and alleviate constipation.
+Herbal or natural laxatives have the same purpose as over the counter laxative, they work to induce bowel movements, and alleviate constipation.
 They eliminate food waste and excess toxins from the colon and colon walls.
 Herbal laxatives come in mild, moderate, and strong varieties.

 Strong Herbal Laxatives

 Strong laxatives can also be known as purgatives or cathartics.
 They are typically only used when constipation is severe.
 Some strong herbs are Buckthorn, Aloe, Senna, and Cascara Sagrada.
 They stimulate or irritate the nerves in the colon wall, which induces peristaltic movement.

 Health Alert:: Use extreme caution with strong laxatives, as they can irritate the body’s colon walls and cause considerable pain.
 As with over the counter laxative medications, repeated use of strong herbs can produce a lazy colon, and become necessary to experience a bowel movement.
 Some of these herbs are used in drugstore laxatives.

 The most effective natural laxatives promote digestive secretions to initiate a bowel movement.
 Some herbs that work as moderate laxatives are Yellow Dock, licorice, Wahoo, Balmony, Dandelion Root, Barberry, pysillium and flax seeds.

 Certain combinations of mild, moderate, and strong herbs provide laxative benefits, while reducing the more dangerous effects of individual herbs.
 In addition, when herbs are combined, then you can get rid of constipation faster, as well as nourish and tone colon walls.